 An IPO is an event where a company offers investors the chance to invest in the company for the first time.
 This happens when a private company decides to go public and list on an exchange.

 For example, if a private Ireland-based company decides to list publicly on Euronext Dublin (formally the Irish Stock Exchange), it’d hold an IPO to offer shares in its company to investors.
 IPOs are sometimes called a float, and often create a lot of hype and excitement, particularly if it’s a well-known brand.

 Can anyone take part in an IPO?

-It’s difficult for individual, or retail, investors to take part in an IPO, particularly if it’s a well-known company.
-Because the company only has a limited amount of stock to offer, the shares available through IPOs are often reserved for:
+It’s difficult for individual, or retail, investors in Ireland to take part in an IPO, particularly if it’s a well-known company.
+Because the company only has a limited number of shares to offer, the shares available through IPOs are often reserved for:

 - Large institutional investors.
 These include other businesses, investment banks and similar institutions.